The Art of Stamping

 Combining Techniques

 There's nothing preventing you from using multiple techniques at the same time.
-If you noticed in the Jack In the Box stamp shown earlier, you'll see the eyes, mouth, and nose were colored directly onto the stamp before stamping, while the hat was colored in with yellow after the stamping.
 The school of fish shown earlier were stamped multiple times, then two were also colored in later.
-The birds on the right were mostly colored directly onto the stamp, but notice the beak of the toucan and the feet of both birds were colored in later.
+The birds here were mostly colored directly onto the stamp, but notice the beak of the toucan and the feet of both birds were colored in later.

 Not all stamps work equally well for various techniques.
 Before stamping in, consider the possibilities of various stamping techniques and how they might work together to create an imagine that will all but jump off the page!